 These policies, procedures and guidelines will be assiduously upheld.
 They protect your rights, as well as those of the faculty.
 It is particularly important that you be aware of and avoid plagiarism, cheating on exams, submitting a paper to more than one professor, or submitting a paper authored by anyone other than yourself.
 Violations of these principles will result in a failing grade in the course, and be reported to the proper university office.
-If you have uncertainties about any of these practices, conferring with the professor is good practice.
+If you have uncertainties about any of these practices, coming to see the professor is generally the quickest and most efficient way to resolve most issues.